-Considered as one of the most challenging treks in Nepal, the Manaslu Circuit will reward the adventurous with an unparalleled alpine experience.
-Opened in 1992, this area offers a combination of rich culture heritage, unsurpassed beauty, and biological diversity.
+Manaslu trekking is one of the good-looking and so culture explore trek in Nepal.
+It considered as one of the most challenging treks in Nepal, the Manaslu Circuit will reward the adventurous with an unparalleled alpine experience.
+Manaslu trek opened in 1992, this area offers a combination of rich culture heritage, unsurpassed beauty, and biological diversity.

-We hike the Gandaki River valley, which is fed by immeasurable rivers and waterfalls, offering the chance of a plunge into some bathing pools.
+We trek the Budi Gandaki River valley, which is fed by immeasurable rivers and waterfalls, offering the chance of a plunge into some bathing pools.
 From here, the strenuous section begins and yaks begin to outnumber people in the rocky landscape.
-In Samagoan (3390m) we visit the glacial green lake of Birendra, before crossing into mystic Samdo, a mere 15km from the Tibetan border.
+In Samagaon (3390m) we visit the Manaslu glacier and Birendra tal (green lake), before crossing into mystic Samdo village 15km from the Tibetan border.
 Here Tibetan monks inhabit sacred monasteries and combined with the views of the Tibetan plateau against stark white Himalayas this is a truly spiritual place.
 The biggest challenge then awaits - crossing the snow bound Larkya La pass (4930m).
 Snow-covered peaks over 6500m towers above as we cross.
 The descent, once off the snow, takes us through alpine then tropical areas, bursting with ferns, bamboo, pine trees, waterfalls and aqua-blue green lakes laced with cotton-white beaches.
-Finally, Manaslu will disappear as we descend to Besisahar (832m.)
-This 3 week excursion will leave you with a sense of peace and respect for the people of Nepal and its ecological wonders.
+Finally, Manaslu will disappear as we descend to Besisahar (832m) This 3 week excursion will leave you with a sense of peace and respect for the people of Nepal and its ecological wonders.

-Trek highlights: Views of Tibet and an insight into Tibetan culture through various monasteries, the biggest monastery in Lho Gaon and Tibetan settlements.
-Unspoilt mountain views, above eight thousand metres.
-Manaslu (8163m), many more peaks above 6000m, the highest resting place Dharmasala (4460m), Larkya La Pass (4930m) the highest pass, bathing pools, lakes and waterfalls surrounded by alpine and tropical forests.
+Views of Tibet and an insight into Tibetan culture through various monasteries, the biggest monastery in Lho Gaon and Tibetan settlements.
+Unspoilt mountain views, above eight thousand meters.
+Manaslu (8163m), many more peaks above 6000m, the highest resting place Dharamsala (4460m), Larkya La Pass (4930m) the highest pass, bathing pools, natural gift as hot spring, lakes and waterfalls surrounded by alpine and tropical forests.

 Trek Region: Manaslu